cb372/sbt-client/README.md

 ## How to use

-In the root directory of an sbt project, run `sbt-client <some sbt command>.
+In the root directory of an sbt project, run `sbt-client <some sbt command>`.

 e.g. `sbt-client clean`.

 If sbt is not running, it will automatically start it for you and keep it running in the background.
 So the next time you run `sbt-client` it will be much more snappy.

+Note: this assumes that `sbt` is on your `$PATH`.
+To start the server, sbt-client simply runs `sbt` with no arguments.

 ## Examples